razeitona/important-game/README.md

 - [.NET 8 SDK](https://dotnet.microsoft.com/).
 - SQLite (only required if you want to inspect or modify the `matchwatch.db` file manually).
-- The first run of the SofaScore integration downloads a headless Chromium build via PuppeteerSharp; make sure the host can write to its user profile folder.

 ## Local Development